 The main consultants should be experienced merger and acquisition advisors or investment bankers.
 They are costly but the advantage is that they know the process in and out and they have a wide network of investors which results in getting a quick deal and a better valuation for the business.

 Distinction should be made from the firms that have an end-to-end experience of merger and acquisition transactions and those that have worked on only a few specific components of the transactions such as accounting, taxation, corporate process, drafting of contracts, taking legal approvals, merger integration, etc. The company doing only one component of the entire merger acquisition process cannot do justice to the whole process.
 Hence, a company should be preferred which has all the types of professionals in it: s chartered accountants, company secretaries, taxation experts, business lawyers, engineers, strategy experts, market experts, technology experts, operations experts, valuation experts, etc.

 Apohan has all of these capabilities in a single company.
-Apohan can take the responsibility of appointment of all the types of consultants and professionals if the business desires so.
+Apohan can take the responsibility of appointing all the types of consultants and professionals if the business desires to.
 Once Apohan is engaged, the company need not worry about the roles of various professionals.